 |They nourish and moisturize the skin, as well as protect it||They offer therapeutic properties and unique aromatherapy benefits|

-Examples of Carrier Oils
+What are Some Examples of Carrier Oils?

 Skin is your body's largest organ so it is important to keep it healthy.
 The nourishing and moisturizing properties of carrier oils can help you accomplish this.

-Examples of Essential Oils
+What are Some Examples of Essential Oils?

 - Patchouli essential oil